Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture, not to exceed one-third of the total required count.
+One urinal counts as one fixture toward the total, capped at one-third of required units.

 Large-Crew Step